Colds, Flu, and Sore Throat

 - To help your body fight the flu, rest in bed, and drink plenty of fluids.
 Pain relievers such as acetaminophen (e.g., Tylenol) or ibuprofen (e.g., Advil), decongestants, and cough suppressants may keep you more comfortable as you recover.

-- Flu in depth: what you should know about the flu
+- Flu in depth: learn more about the flu and how to get vaccinated

 Sore throats at a glance